thecosmosinity/p2chat/README.md

 2. Make sure main.py is in the current folder, then run python3 main.py

 3. Or, go for the **easy** way out and download the pre-made .exe file

+## ⚠️ Connectivity Troubleshooting
+Windows Firewall: You must allow the application through the Windows Defender Firewall.
+If peers cannot see you, ensure Inbound Rules for ports 5556 and 5557 are active for "Private" networks.
+Subnet Issues: Peer discovery works strictly on the local subnet.
+If using a Virtual Machine, ensure your network adapter is set to Bridged Mode rather than NAT.